mhorpheus/test/DFIR-Hotline.md

 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call
-The `IR-triage-scoping` Slack channel is for communicating with the broader team about hotline calls that are currently active and in progress.
-It is recommended to have notifications turned on for this Slack channel as important information about active Hotline & Triage calls are often posted here.
-The `IR-triage-scoping` Slack channel is also a place where IRIS members who are participating in Hotline Triage call can post questions for the member of the IRIS team who is running call.

 It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the IRIS Incident Response team, or should the caller be re-directed.
 For cases potentially within a scope of IBM CSIRT, see guidelines [below](#csirt).
 Should the call be a legitimate concern, even if the client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced .

 One of the main reasons behind [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake) is to ensure healthy work-private life balance.
 For this reason, if current on-call person determines that the incident must be handed over to another Geography, waking up another team should only happen if this is necessary.
 Guidelines on determination who should own an incident are addressed in section [Determining Geography Owning the Incident](#Determining-Geography-Owning-the-Incident).
 Currently the on-call person is obliged to provide any kind of IR support to a client, until the Geography which should take over the incident becomes available.
 The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a client without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU client).
 Such activities can include, but are not limited to: